 The final step is easy: just insert a bolt into the hole drilled on the uncapped end.
 Be sure the head of the bolt is located on the opposite side of the pipe from where the tripod mount is attached.

 Screw in until secure, but no further.
 Use this protruding bolt as a hook to attach counterweight.
-When camera is attached to the camera-mount end, hook a bag with equivalent weight on this bolt to counterbalance and stabilize your camera and minimize stress on your tripod adapter.
+When the camera is attached to the camera-mount end, hook a bag with equivalent weight on this bolt to counterbalance and stabilize your camera and minimize stress on your tripod adapter.

 That’s it!
 With the right supplies and these 4 easy steps, you can create this extension arm for your camera or phone